Jade Etherington: Skiing career

 Etherington began skiing while still sighted at the age of eight, being taught by her father Andrew and her sisters.
 She continued skiing recreationally for the next ten years.
 In 2009, she joined the British Disabled Ski Team (BDST) at development level, and began racing internationally in 2011.
 The following year she carried the Olympic torch through Lincoln, and was inspired to compete at a higher level after watching the 2012 Summer Olympics and Paralympics in London.

-Etherington's at Europa cup and International Paralympic Committee (IPC) alpine skiing events was achieved with her sighted guide Fiona Gingell, but Etherington was forced to appeal for a new guide on her Facebook page after Gingell married and moved to America.
+Etherington's success at Europa cup and International Paralympic Committee (IPC) alpine skiing events was achieved with her sighted guide Fiona Gingell, but Etherington was forced to appeal for a new guide on her Facebook page after Gingell married and moved to America.
 After two applicants pulled out, she was left without a guide at the beginning of 2013, but Heather Mills, who had not qualified for the World Championships, offered her coach, John Clark.

 The pair qualified for the 2013 IPC Alpine Skiing World Championships in La Molina, representing Great Britain.
 At La Molina, Etherington came fourth in the women's slalom and came third in the women's super-G, taking bronze.
 The runs ensured her place at the 2014 Winter Paralympics in Sochi.
 Etherington teamed up with Caroline Powell in April, allowing her to compete that season.
 Etherington and Powell began skiing together in August 2013.